isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-SMS COS 2026 Speech.md

 19.&nbsp;This contributes to Singapore’s standing as a service centre and signals our openness for commerce.

 {:start="20"}
-20.&nbsp;However, the landscape is evolving and we must continue to innovate.&nbsp;&nbsp;
+20.&nbsp;However, the landscape is evolving and we must continue to innovate.

 <p style="margin-left: 40px">a) Technology is transforming dispute management, from virtual hearings to AI-assisted document review.</p>